-Most of the time, doctors can diagnose a child with attention deficit disorder (ADD ADHD) simply by observing his behavior in the office, and asking his parents and/or teachers to describe his attention or behavior problems — when they started, where they occur, and so on.
+Most of the time, doctors can diagnose a child or adult with attention deficit hyperactivity disorder (ADHD) simply by observing his behavior in the office, and asking parents or spouses to describe his attention or behavior problems — when they started, where they occur, and so on.

 But sometimes doctors have trouble making a definitive ADHD diagnosis.
-Maybe the symptoms don't precisely fit the profile of ADD.
+Maybe the symptoms don't precisely fit the profile of ADHD.
 Maybe mood swings and anxiety muddy the picture.
-Or perhaps the child has been taking ADD medication for a while and things have gotten worse instead of better.
+Or perhaps the patient has been taking ADHD medication for a while and things have gotten worse instead of better.
 What now?

-Can these tests really pinpoint the cause of a child's behavioral and emotional problems, as their proponents claim?
+Can these tests really pinpoint the cause of a patient's behavioral and emotional problems, as their proponents claim?
 Can the tests predict the most effective treatment?
-Or are they, as many mainstream ADD docs insist, a useful tool for research, but unproven as a means of diagnosing individual cases of ADD?
+Or are they, as many mainstream ADHD docs insist, a useful tool for research, but unproven as a means of diagnosing individual cases of ADHD?

 SPECT and speculation

-The neuroimaging technique that has aroused the most interest among parents of children suspected of having ADD is SPECT.
+The neuroimaging technique that has aroused the most interest among those suspected of having ADHD is SPECT.
 This 20-minute test measures blood flow within the brain; it shows which brain regions are metabolically active ("hot") and which are quiescent ("cold") when an individual completes various tasks.

 SPECT has an outspoken advocate in psychiatrist Daniel Amen, M.D., of Newport Beach, California.
 Dr. Amen heads a group of four clinics, which, he says, have performed a total of 31,000 SPECT scans of people with various psychiatric problems.